 * * *

 For information about his adult novels, click here.

 George has given presentations to schools and library clubs of 4th to 7th graders in groups of 12 to 300, from New York to Chicago.

 He delivers a 40-50 minute Powerpoint presentation on the writing process behind the Gabriel Finley books.
 This can be adapted to the teaching curriculum to include an interactive discussion of mythical and modern heroes, puns, riddles, or solutions to common writing roadblocks.

 Playing with metaphors, puns and verse is an exciting way for young writers to expand their skills whether writing fiction or nonfiction.

 Please contact George for more details.

 To reach George either with questions, or to arrange Skype meetings or appearances, please use the following email address:

 And the answer?
 A raven, of course!

-George will do FREE skype sessions with school or library groups fo 15 minutes.
-Please contact him in advance to make arrangements.
+George will do FREE skype sessions with school or library groups for 15 minutes.
+Please contact him in advance to schedule.